Chimney sweep: History

 The first mechanical sweeper was invented by George Smart in 1803 but was resisted in the UK and the US.
 Joseph Glass marketed an improved sweeping machine in 1828; he is credited with being the inventor of the modern chimney sweep's brush.
 In the northern US, whites gave up the trade and employed black sweep-boys from the South.
-After regulation finally took hold in 1875 in the UK and the turn of the century in the US, the occupation became romanticized in popular media.
+After regulation finally took hold in 1875 in the UK and the turn of the century in the US, the occupation became romanticised in popular media.